 CARBAMAZEPINE (kar ba MAZ e peen) prevents and controls seizures in people with epilepsy.
 It may also be used to treat nerve pain.
 It works by calming overactive nerves in your body.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take this medicine with food.
+Take this medication with food.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking this medicine except on the advice of your doctor or health care professional.
+Do not take your medication more often than directed.
+Do not stop taking this medication except on the advice of your care team.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.